crusher-dev/documentation/docs/reference/api/influxdb.md

 InfluxDB line protocol makes it possible to send data under different shapes.
 Each new entry may contain certain metadata tags or readings, and others not.
-QuestDB can support on-the-fly data structure changes with minimal overhead.
+Crusher can support on-the-fly data structure changes with minimal overhead.
 Whilst the example just above highlights structured data, it is possible for InfluxDB line protocol users to send data as follows: